 Incorporating those keywords is critical because most companies use computer software called an applicant tracking system (ATS) to make the hiring process easier.

 To create a resume that uses the necessary keywords, without keyword stuffing, use Jobscan’s bullet point generator.
 This allows you to create the perfect resume in minutes that highlights your achievements and skills.
-The resume builder identifies the skills you need for a role, you click on it, and it’s on your resume.

 4. Education section